williamdnapier/aws-cloud-practitioner-notes/README.md

 ## Brief Notes for AWS CPP

+## Section 3: Cloud Computing and AWS

+### Legacy IT
+In Legacy IT, you had a corporate data center which contained it's own servers, storage servers, routers, switches, firewalls and backup systems.
+A company would either lease this space (co-location) or might own the entire building.
+Regardless if the company owns the building or not, they do own the equipment in this model.
+This model is very capital intensive -- you have to purchase all this equipment prior to operation.
+The company's corporate office is connected into this datacenter and the IT staff would have to design, build, operate and manage equipment.
+So, this leads to alot of cost.
+These costs include: data center building, data center security, physical IT hardware, software licensing costs, maintenance contracts, power, internet connectivity, staff wages (design, build, operations and maintenance).

+### Examples of Cloud Computing
+Some examples of cloud computing include: Gmail, Salesforce, Dropbox, AWS.
+So, what defines a cloud service?
+Well, the service can be described with the following terms: on-demand, self-service, broad network access (provided by internet access), with resources pooling.
+Resource pooling means that the provider is able to leverage a large number of compute resources to share for the actual delivery of the service.
+These services are known to have rapid elasticty.
+Rapid elasticity means that your services can grow very quickly as demand goes up and also shrink very quickly as demand decreases for those services.
+With cloud computing you typically are paying on a pay-per-use basis -- depending on your contract you usually would be using a pay as you go model.

 ### 6 Advantages of Cloud Computing
 1. Trade capital expense for variable expense
 2. Benefit from massive economies of scale